stats-432sp2018/stats-432sp2018.github.io/schedule.md

-Note: schedule is subject to change.
+Note: Schedule is subject to change.
 See the [lectures repo](https://github.com/stats-432sp2018/lectures) for all materials.
+It is possible that more notes are in that repo but not linked here. _If you are looking for notes, check there before messaging me._

 date         topic                        notes   action